scarletcho/hypernym-path-generation/path-encoder/README.md

 replace all 'verb' in the command with 'noun' or 'inst'.

-##
-Sometimes Maveric2 will report a CUDA Unknown Error with pytorch.
-In that case, please switch to another compute node.

 ## Output
 Ouput: Text files with predicted path for each instance in valid_raw.path where each line of valid_raw.path corresponds to a path of a word in the verb_wn18_path dataset for path query.